 - challenging inadequate environmental review for a series of liquified natural gas terminals on the Gulf of Mexico;

 - improving EPA’s regulation of invasive species discharges from ships across the nation;

 - shepherding private lands near the largest coastal lagoon in the lower 48 into permanent state conservation (read our students’ work);

 - better managing renewable energy and mining interests on federal public lands in California and Arizona (see our students’ comment letters and the results of their efforts);

-- protecting the historic Presidio in the heart of San Francisco from commercial development (see our recent Ninth Circuit filings); and
+- protecting the historic Presidio in the heart of San Francisco from commercial development (see our Ninth Circuit filings and recent Ninth Circuit decision); and

 - protecting California’s native fish and other aquatic species by compelling the State to study the impacts of its annual fish-stocking program.